dklounge/dklounge.github.io/_posts/2014-02-09-what-is-a-skill-worth.md

 The insight is, the readers don\'t care about skills I have.
 They only care about them to the extent that those skills might be applied to help them save time, or perhaps help them find a way to earn more money, or get ahead in career.

 <blockquote class="pattern-diagonal">
-Are you listening to your customer\'s problems?
+Are you listening to your customer's problems?
 No one cares about your solutions or skills.
 </blockquote>

 Keep looking up!